manuhabitela/drawingboard.js/README.md

 * `controls`: an array containing the list of controls automatically loaded with the board.
 By default, the 'Color', 'Size' and 'Navigation' controls are loaded by default.
 * `color`: the board's pencil color. `#000000` (black) by default.
-* `size`: the board's pencil size. `3`px radius by default.
+* `size`: the board's pencil size (integer). `3`px radius by default.
 * `background`: the board's background.
 Give an hex value for a color, anything else will be seen as an image. `#ffffff` (white) by default.
 * `localStorage`: do we enable localStorage support?
-If true (it is by default), the drawing is saved when you quit the website and restored when you come back on it.
+If true, the drawing is saved when you quit the website and restored when you come back on it.
+False by default since there is a bug when multiple boards are on the same page...

 ## Controls